Meet-Koli/api-data-pipeline-projects/README.md

 This repository contains a collection of **API-based data ingestion and validation projects** built using Python.
 Each project focuses on fetching structured data from external APIs, validating it, handling errors, and storing clean outputs for further use.

-The goal is to build **reliable, production-style data pipelines** that follow real-world engineering practices.
+The goal is to build **reliable, production-style API data pipelines** that follow real-world engineering practices.

 ---
 ## 🎯 Purpose